csmets/Server-Driven-UI/docs/composable-design.md

 }
 ```

-I created `ImageCarouselElement` to be a layout, then added a bunch of elements to be composed, one of them is `ImageCarousel`.
+I change `ImageCarouselElement` to be a layout named `ImageCarouselContainer`.
+Then added a bunch of elements to be composed within it, one of them is `ImageCarousel`.
 This will be used to show images that can slide horizontally.
 I can now also change the layout to have the `Heading` to be either before or after the `ImageCarousel`.

-When doing this avoid the temptation to throw `ImageCarouselContainer` into a union of other elements.
+When doing this, avoid the temptation to throw `ImageCarouselContainer` into a union of other elements.
 This is a layout and not an element.

 ```graphql
 // Don't do this
 union elements = ImageCard | ImageCarouselContainer | ContentCard
 ```

 Layouts should belong with other layouts, doing the above can lead into cyclic issues and also loses the role of responsibility.
-Will make it hard to deal with styling, such as spacing.

 ## WARNING!

 If you're not careful, creating unions/interfaces that may hold a large number of types increases the number of possible types that the client will be requesting.
-For example, if you have a union of 10 different types for a view that only returns 2 of them, the client isn't aware of what the server will return and will always ask for the 10 possible types that may get returned.
+For example, if you have a union of 10 different types for a view that only returns 2 of them, the client isn't aware of what the server will return and will always ask for the 10 possible types that may never get returned.
 Now, what if in these 10 types there's another union within each of them that has 20 different types.
 The client will end up requesting a query of 10 * 20 = 200 types.
 The problem is that it multiplies every time you extend an end node to have further possible types. **The client doesn't know what it exactly wants, so it will ask the server for every possible case.**